clulab/gentlenlp/docs/index.md

 # What is it?

-This repository contains the code introduced in the book *Deep Learning for Natural Language Processing: A Gentle Introduction*.
+This repository contains the text and code from the book *Deep Learning for Natural Language Processing: A Gentle Introduction*.

-A draft of the book is available here: [https://clulab.org/gentlenlp.html](https://clulab.org/gentlenlp.html).
+A draft of the book is available under the Text tab.
+Slides are included in the Slides tab.

 # Authors